-Along with the Basilica of the Sagrada Familia, Barcelona has narrow alleyways home to the Cathedral.
-Arriving at the Gothic Quarter is like traveling back in time.
+Along with the iconic Basilica of the Sagrada Familia, Barcelona is also known for its historic Cathedral of Barcelona.
+Nestled within narrow alleyways, the Cathedral stands as a proud testament to the city’s rich history.
+Arriving at the Gothic Quarter, where the Cathedral of Barcelona is a central attraction, is like stepping back in time.

 Early History Behind Cathedral of Barcelona